Zbroyar Z-10

-The Zbroyar Z-10 is a 7.62×51mm NATO sniper rifle manufactured by Zbroyar and is based on the ArmaLite AR-10.
+The Zbroyar Z-10/,in Ukrainian:Зброяр Z-10, also known as the UAR-10, is a 7.62×51mm NATO sniper rifle manufactured by Zbroyar and is based on the ArmaLite AR-10.

 History

 The first Z-10 rifles were manufactured in May 2012.

 By the beginning of the spring of 2014, the company was fully self-sufficient in receivers, bolt frames and gas systems, but the barrels for the produced weapons were imported, they were mainly purchased in the US and Spain.
-In connection with the devaluation of the hryvnia in 2014–2015. trunks were bought in small batches.
-After the outbreak War in Donbass in Spring 2014, Zbroyar stepped up cooperation with the leadership of the state power structures of Ukraine to participate in military orders.
+In connection with the devaluation of the hryvnia in 2014–2015, trunks were bought in small batches.
+After the outbreak of the War in Donbas in Spring 2014, Zbroyar stepped up cooperation with the leadership of the state power structures of Ukraine to participate in military orders.

 In October 2015, photographs were published of the use by servicemen of the 79th Air Assault Brigade of two Z-10 rifles equipped with optical sights, bipods, Luth-AR butts and Ergogrip handles.